All rights reserved. If you borrow, please cite this page. This information represents about 35 years of research.

 6. ultimate authority rests with a male figure such as a patriarch, a chief or a king (Part 7)It should be noted that anthropologists never have found an absolute patriarchy.
 Neither have they found an absolute matriarchy.
 In an absolute matriarchy, the six conditions would be vested with the ruling females (matriarchs).

 In Part 2 we investigate whether the Hebrew social structure traces descent through the paternal line only.
-We will discover patterns that largely have been ignored by feminists and Bible scholars.
+We will discover patterns that have been ignored by feminists and that challenge common interpretations of even Bible scholars.

-Related reading: The Social Structure of the Biblical Hebrew (Part 3); Who Were the Horites?; Samuel's Horite Family; Abraham's Authority and Ancient Law Codes; Abraham's Ancestral Faith; The Priesthood in England; Denying Marriage: A cunning royal strategy
+Related reading: The Substance of Abraham's Faith; The Social Structure of the Biblical Hebrew (Part 3); Who Were the Horite Hebrew?; Samuel's Horite Family; Denying Marriage: A cunning royal strategy